vrnimje/ml-hpx/README.md

 # ML - HPX

-Implementation of common ML algorithms from scratch in C++, providing bindings for them in Python using Nanobind, and utilisng HPX as the runtime.
+Implementation of common ML algorithms from scratch in C++, utilisng HPX as the runtime and providing bindings for them in Python using Nanobind.

 ## Build Instructions
 Pre-requisites: [Installing HPX](https://hpx-docs.stellar-group.org/latest/html/quickstart.html)